-At least 160,000 NZ ex-Service persons and over 9,000 currently serving NZDF military personnel are expected to be eligible to receive the NZDSM.
+At least 160,000 NZ ex-Service persons are eligible to receive the NZDSM.
 This is the largest medal issue project New Zealand has undertaken since 1950-1954 when the majority of the Second World War medals were issued.

 As at 28 January 2016, more than 59,000 medals have been issued to ex-Service persons.
 In addition, more than 11,000 NZDSMs have been issued to currently serving NZDF military personnel.